 1. Place a fraud alert on your credit report.
 This alert tells creditors to follow certain procedures before opening any new accounts.

 The three credit reporting agencies are Equifax, Experian, and TransUnion.
 Contact them to report fraud, or obtain a FREE copy of your credit report.
-You can also obtain a FREE copy of your credit report here, or by calling 1-877-FACT-ACT (1-877-322-8228).
+You also can obtain a FREE copy of your credit report once a year by visiting here, or by calling 1-877-FACT-ACT (1-877-322-8228).
 You should review your credit report once a year to check for fraudulent activity.

 2. Close any accounts that you know or believe have been tampered with, or opened fraudulently.

 3. File a complaint with the Federal Trade Commission call (877) 438-4338.
 You may print a copy of your complaint to provide standard information to your local police department.